TymArsenii/DigitalSandClock/README.md

 # Digital Sand Clock
 **Stunning** sand sprinkling thant reacts on an angle (0-360).
 Follows real physic's laws of a gravity, friction. <br>
-There are 4 modes, which are density of e-sand: normal; more liquid; more thick; water (really fast moving like water)
+There are 3 modes, which are density of e-sand: normal; more liquid; water (really fast moving like water)

 The device itself is 2x 8x8 matrixes (MAX7219 modules) positioned diagonaly.
 Everything except electronics and screws is 3D printed.